Yandex Cloud

 Management console

-1. On the folder dashboard of the management console, click Create resource and select Virtual machine instance.
+1. In the management console, navigate to the folder dashboard, click Create resource, and select Virtual machine instance.

-2. Under Boot disk image, in the Product search field, enter CentOS 7 and select a public CentOS 7 image.
+2. Under Boot disk image, enter CentOS 7 in the Product search field and select a public CentOS 7 image.

 3. Under Location, select an availability zone where your VM will reside.
-If you do not know which availability zone you need, leave the default one.
+If you are not sure which availability zone you need, leave the default selection.

-5. Under Computing resources, navigate to the Custom tab and specify the required platform, number of vCPUs, and the amount of RAM:
+5. Under Computing resources, switch to the Custom tab and specify the platform, number of vCPUs, and amount of RAM:

 • Platform: Intel Cascade Lake